oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-database-dedicated/README.md

 # Autonomous Database Dedicated

-Autonomous Database on Dedicated Exadata Infrastructure provides you a private database cloud in the public cloud.
+Autonomous Database on Dedicated Exadata Infrastructure provides you with a private database cloud in the public cloud.
 With your database, you get a completely dedicated compute, storage, network, and database service, providing the highest security, isolation, and governance levels.

 # Table of Contents